GeorgeBPrice/DeepSeekR1-VSCode-Extension/README.md

 ## Improvements Coming

 - **Improve Error Responses**: Stylise and inject error messages into the chat in a nice bubble message format, provide better error messaging too.
-- **Ask DeepSeek**: Will fix the know issue mentioned above _AND_ will also add a message with user selected-text to the chat window, so users can keep tabs.
+- **Ask DeepSeek**: Will fix the known issue mentioned above _AND_ will also add a message with user selected-text to the chat window, so users can keep tabs.
-- **Improve User Message Styling**: Will add a decent regex or library to detect code in the users requests, and output the users messages nicely.
+- **Improve User Message Styling**: Will add a decent regex or library to detect code in the users requests, and output the user's messages nicely.
-- **Multi Window Sessions**: I am looking at ways to create a session for window, that keeps the chat message context seperate, and a local history.
+- **Multi Window Sessions**: I am looking at ways to create a session for window, that keeps the chat message context separate, and a local history.
 Possibly also storing closed chats.

 <br/>